phax/as2-lib/README.md

   * boolean `AS2.useSecureRandom` - since 2.2.0 - determine whether the Java `SecureRandom` should be used or not.
 On some Unix/Linux systems the initialization of `SecureRandom` takes forever and this is how you easily disable it (`-DAS2.useSecureRandom=false`).
   * String `AS2.httpDumpDirectory` - since 2.2.0 - if this system property is defined, all incoming HTTP traffic is dumped "as is" into the specified directory (e.g. `-DAS2.httpDumpDirectory=/var/dump/as2-http`).
 The filename starts with "as2-", contains the current timestamp as milliseconds, followed by a dash and a unique index and finally has the extension ".http"
   * String `AS2.dumpDecryptedDirectory` - since 2.2.0 - if this system property is defined, all incoming decrypted MIME parts are dumped "as is" into the specified directory (e.g. `-DAS2.dumpDecryptedDirectory=/var/dump/as2-decrypted`).
 The filename starts with "as2-decrypted-", contains the current timestamp as milliseconds, followed by a dash and a unique index and finally has the extension ".part"

+###AS2 client
+`as2-lib` ships with a powerful client to send AS2 messages.
+It can easily be embedded in standalone Java applications and does not require any server part.
+All the necessary classes are in the package `com.helger.as2lib.client`.

+For a quick start look at https://github.com/phax/as2-lib/blob/master/as2-lib/src/test/java/com/helger/as2lib/supplementary/main/MainSendToMendelsonTest.java as a working example on how to send an arbitrary file to the Mendelson test server.

+The client basically separates between per-partnership settings (class `AS2ClientSettings`) and the content to be transmitted (class `AS2ClientRequest`).
+The glue that holds all of this together is the class `AS2Client` that takes the settings and the request, adds the possibility to define an HTTP(S) proxy server, and does the synchronous sending.

+The response of a client request is defined by class `AS2ClientResponse`.
+It stores the original message ID, the received MDN/the occurred exception and the execution duration.
+The interpretation of the received MDN is up to the user.

 ##as2-partnership-mongodb
 This is an implementation of interface `com.helger.as2lib.partner.IPartnershipFactory` from as2-lib using MongoDB as the backend.
-It requires Java 1.8 for building and running.
 Tests are done with Groovy and Spock.

 This sub-project is licensed under the Apache 2 License.